 I’ve always loved dealing in vintage Australian Pottery.
-There’s something truly special and unique about one the ceramic art forms which makes it a pleasure to collect.
+There’s something truly special and unique about the ceramic art forms, which makes it a pleasure to collect.

 I personally collect mid-century vintage Ellis pottery and have near 50 figures, however have had the pleasure of dealing in some of the artists listed below, back in my days of being a vintage dealer.

 You can find a lot of the artists histories online, however some are still quite the mystery.

 Many vintage shops now choose to deal in Australian Pottery, making collecting it accessible, interesting, and a great collection to invest in.

 Vintage and Retro Australian Pottery from the 50’s – 70’s is one of my favourite things to both collect and sell.
 Some of my favourites are the bold and stylish mid-century pieces like stunning Ellis figures, Gunda vases, and of course what’s more retro than polka dotted Diana kitchenware.

 Some other collectable Australian pottery artists names include, but by no means limited to…